 Yes, cleansing can happen at different levels.
-It is not an excuse when we tell students about cleansing, and warm them about over-training which can lead to over-cleansing.
+It is not an excuse when we tell students about cleansing, and warn them about over-training which can lead to over-cleansing.
 As our chi kung is very powerful, our students must seriously guard against over-training.

 In the phenomenal world, cleansing can occur at three levels -- the level of health, the level of vitality, and the level of longevity.

 Suppose the threshold for health is 30% of the performance of all his organs and systems.
 If he is performing at 25%, he is sick.
 The first level of cleansing is that of health.
 If he clenses off 5% of his blockage, he will be healthy again.